sourcegraph/sourcegraph-public-snapshot/docs/config/mirroring.md

 git clone git@bitbucket.org:userorganization/test_repository.git
 ```

-Ensure that the clone command completely successfully.
+Ensure that the clone command completely successfully (you can remove the directory now).
 You can now configure Sourcegraph to mirror your private repository:
 ```
 src repo create -m --clone-url=git@bitbucket.org:userorganization/test_repository.git <repo-name>
 ```